LeoxfZhou/Weatherwear/README.md

-# WeatherWear: Your Personal Clothing Assistant
+# WeatherWear: A Personal Clothing Assistant

 ## What and Why?